pingcap/docs-cn/information-schema/information-schema-inspection-result.md

 In the `config` diagnostic rule, the following two diagnostic rules are executed by querying the `CLUSTER_CONFIG` system table:

 * Check whether the configuration values of the same component are consistent.
 Not all configuration items has this consistency check.
-The white list of consistency check is as follows:
+The allowlist of consistency check is as follows:

     ```go
-    // The whitelist of the TiDB configuration consistency check
+    // The allowlist of the TiDB configuration consistency check
     port
     status.status-port
     host